-The tour included a snorkeling adventure into the barrier reef and a stop at Half Moon Bay.
+The tour included a snorkeling adventure into the barrier reef and a stop at Half Moon Bay to see Iguanas.
 While I did not go snorkeling and stayed with my son on the boat (he insisted), we could still see plenty of fish from above.

 My husband went with the tour and brought back some underwater footage, including chasing reef sharks with a go-pro that he still cannot stop talking about.
 Check out Instagram highlights.